randomusername9598/Projects/index.md

 ### Space Game

 A simple space shooter program made during winter 2020, left unfinished.
+Focusing on multiple things I've learned over the semester, from mouse inputs, collisions, and etc.
 #### An image of the project.
 ![Space Game](https://github.com/randomusername9598/Projects/blob/gh-pages/Images/spacegame.png?raw=true)

 ### Etch-a-Sketch

 A simple etch-a-sketch program made during winter 2020.
+Focusing on key inputs from the user.
 #### An image of my name that I tried to make with this project.
 ![Etch-a-Sketch](https://github.com/randomusername9598/Projects/blob/gh-pages/Images/edisonetch.png?raw=true)